Direct Answer & TL;DR

 I woke up to X (formerly Twitter) buzzing with news.
 Elon Musk announced that “After February 14, 2026, Tesla will no longer offer FSD as a one-time buyout.”
 From then on, it’s Subscription Only.

 My car is a 2022 US-made Model Y with Hardware 3 (HW3).
 Having already paid for EAP (Enhanced Autopilot), this ‘FSD discontinuation’ news gives me quite a headache.
 “If I don’t buy it now, will I never own it?”
 That classic FOMO is real.
-Elon is truly a master of marketing.

 The official announcement from Elon Musk on X. The February 14th deadline is crystal clear.